plone/training/docs/mastering-plone/features.md

 Or, you may need to make a partial edit.
 In either case, it may be undesirable for changes to be immediately visible.

-Plone's working copy support solves this problem by adding a check-out/check-in function for content — available on the actions menu.
+Plone's working copy support solves this problem by adding a check-out/check-in function for content — available via the actions menu.
 A content item may be checked out, worked on, then checked back in.
 Or it may get abandoned if the changes aren't acceptable.
-The new content is not visible unless checked in.
+The new content is not visible unless checked back in.

 While it's shipped with Plone, working copy support is not a common need.
-So, if you need it, you need to activate it via the add-on packages configuration page.
+So, if you need it, activate it via the add-on packages configuration page.
 Unless activated, check-in/check-out options are not visible.

-% TODO section about commenting feature
+% TODO section about the discussion/commenting feature

 % TODO "Features of Plone" is a short overview of out of the box features.
 Plone can be extended by add-ons…